|

 Problems have been reported running Ruslan CDs on Windows 2000 and XP systems that have recently been updated.
 The problem is that files and registry settings that are associated with the 16-bit MSDOS subsystem needed to run Toolbook can sometimes be deleted or corrupted during the update.

-In this case you are likely to have the following error messages:
+In this case you are likely to have one of the following error messages:

 "Autoexec.nt The system file is not suitable for running MS-DOS ..."